machdyne/ferrit/README.md

 Find more information on the [FERRIT project page](https://machdyne.com/ferrit/).

+*The prototype hardware is under development and has not yet been fully tested.*

 ## Hardware

 FERRIT is a modular upgradable system with 3 component types: